 nina Clark – Folkestone’s musical community

-Nina Clark is part of Folkestone Music Town, part of Folkestone’s music in the town and has just launched her 3rd album, Alpha, involving lots of people from the town.
-She speaks to Folkelife about how her music has helped her become very much part of the community.
+Nina Clark is part of Folkestone Music Town, a group promoting music in the town.
+She’s also just launched her 3rd album, Alpha, involving lots of people from Folkestone.
+Nina speaks to Folkelife about how her music has helped her become very much part of the community.

 Nina would be drawn to a creative hub such as Folkestone, having been making music since a very young age.
 She tries to convince me that she wasn’t vocally eloquent when she was young, it’s hard to believe, sitting in front of this very confident and beautiful speaker, but she assures me it’s true.

 “Confidence is really what has brought people to me for music lessons.
 90% of the time, people have come to me to help them use music as a nourishing way to communicate better, and build confidence.
 I would hear stories from students about being told to mouth the words in the back of a choir, or not being allowed into a choir, or even a parent telling them not to sing!
 It’s enormously damaging to people’s creative spirits.
 And then, oh, there’s X-Factor – let’s be gladiatorial and pit people against each other because there’s only one winner…and then rip them down once they’re up there!
 No!”

 at the heart of the community